Optimal-order bounds on the rate of convergence to normality in the multivariate delta method: Berry-Esseen bounds for smooth nonlinear functions of sums of independent random vectors

-Another nice feature of these bounds is that they do not depend on the dimension of the space $\XX$ of type 2 (which may even be infinite-dimensional) -- but only on its ``smoothness'' constant $D$.
+One should note that the bounds in Theorems~\ref{thm:f(S).ub} and \ref{thm:f(S).nub} do not depend on the dimension of the space $\XX$ but only on the choice of the norm $\|\cdot\|$ on $\XX$.
+One can exercise this choice to an advantage, as e.g.\ will be done in the application considered in Section~\ref{subsec:quadratic}.
+The only restriction on the norm is that the space $\XX$ (possibly even infinite-dimensional) be of type 2; in particular, the bounds will depend on the ``smoothness'' constant $D$ for the norm and on the corresponding Rosenthal-type inequality constants $(\AA_\XX(\cdot),\BB_\XX(\cdot))$.

-It is yet another nice feature that the bounds in \eqref{eq:f(S).ub} and \eqref{eq:f(S).nub} do not explicitly depend on $n$.
-Indeed, $n$ is irrelevant when the $X_i$'s are not identically distributed (because one could e.g.\ introduce any number of extra zero summands $X_i$).
-In fact, the bounds in \eqref{eq:f(S).ub} and \eqref{eq:f(S).nub} remain valid when $S$ is the sum of an infinite series of independent zero-mean r.v.'s, i.e.\ $S=\sum_{i=1}^\infty X_i$, provided that the series converges in an appropriate sense; see e.g.\ Jain and Marcus \cite{jain75}.
+Another advantage of the bounds in \eqref{eq:f(S).ub} and \eqref{eq:f(S).nub} is that they do not explicitly depend on $n$.
+Indeed, $n$ is irrelevant when the $X_i$'s are not identically distributed (because one could e.g.\ introduce any number of additional zero summands $X_i$).
+In fact, \eqref{eq:f(S).ub} and \eqref{eq:f(S).nub} remain valid when $S$ is the sum of an infinite series of independent zero-mean r.v.'s, i.e.\ $S=\sum_{i=1}^\infty X_i$, provided that the series converges in an appropriate sense; see e.g.\ Jain and Marcus \cite{jain75}.

 On the other hand, for i.i.d.\ r.v.'s $X_i$ our bounds have the correct order of magnitude in $n$.
 Indeed, let

 in $\XX$, with $\E V=0$.
 Here we shall use